zommiommy/zommiommy.github.io/content/posts/eliasfano_pt1.md

 A proper implemetation requires a precise use of atomic instructions, but it's possible to create the index in parallel which can greatley speedup the loading.

-**See you in the next posts for the details on how to encode a graph and then how to implement it efficently**

 # References
 - <https://core.ac.uk/download/pdf/79617357.pdf>
 - <https://web.archive.org/web/20160312010342/https://www.computer.org/csdl/proceedings/focs/1989/1982/00/063533.pdf>